DBJoran/Shinyhunter/README.md

 ## Usage

 1. Go to a grassy area with atleast 4 blocks of space (vertical)
-2. Make sure your character is on the most northern block and facing north
-3. Run the Python (shinyhunter.py) script.
+2. Run the Python (shinyhunter.py) script.
-4. Profit.
+3. Profit.
 Shinyhunter will now look keep looking for shiny Pokémons.
 When a shiny is found the script will be executed, so the user can catch the shiny himself.
 ---

 ## Future features
-* Detect which way the player is facing so the player does not have to face north when starting the script
-* Detect when players Pokémon is low health and heal automatically
 * Add more supported shiny Pokémons
 * Add more advanced movements (currently we can only walk vertical)
 * Add custom controls